df8oe/UHSDR/mchf-eclipse/useful_manuals/bootloader_doc.md

 # DF8OE Bootloader Usage

-The DF8OE bootloader is responsible for starting the firmware of the mcHF and is also able to flash new firmware from a USB drive into the mcHF and/or to dump the current firmware on a USB drive connected to the (big) USB-A socket.
+The DF8OE bootloader is responsible for starting the firmware of the mcHF. it is also able to flash new firmware and bootloader.
+The bootloader supports two ways to install new software on the mcHF, via USB drive or via DFU Upload.
+In most cases, the most convenient way is to use a USB drive to install new firmware using the a USB drive connected to the (big) USB-A socket.
+To install a new bootloader (or new firmware) the alternate method is to run a DFU upload using a PC connected via USB cable to the small (Mini USB connector) and an appropriate DFU upload tool (e.g. Windows: DFUSe, Linux: dfu-util).

 ### Installing The Bootloader

 The procedure to install the DF8OE in its DFU form (bootloader.dfu) is the same as for the M0NKA bootloader (using DFUSe).
 See bootloader\_install.odt or bootloader\_install.pdf
 If you own a ST-Link, you can simply flash the bootloader.bin/bootloader.hex/bootloader.elf using your favorite ST flash tool at adress 0x08000000.

+## Firmware Update Procedures Using a USB Drive

+The USB drive approach can be used to upload new firmware with any need for special software.

 ### Prerequisites

 1. You need the DF8OE bootloader to be installed (once) on your mcHF
 1. You need USB drive formatted with a single partition with the filesystem FAT or FAT32 (not exFAT, NTFS or anything else!).
 Normal USB pen drives formatted under Windows or Linux fulfill this criteria.